 After signing up and then signing into your new IFTTT account, add both Instagram and WordPress as channels, find a recipe to automate the process of using hashtags to display specific photos within the latter, then set it up.
 A little time-consuming, but simple!

 Zapier enables us to integrate WordPress with Instagram in a similar way to IFFFT – in fact, we can configure it to perform the exact same function we covered during the previous step.
 Your first move should be signing up to Zapier and then linking your Instagram and WordPress accounts.
 This can be done by clicking on the drop-down menu at the top-right side of the screen while logged in, and selecting the Connected Accounts option:

 Link both accounts and then return to the Zapier homepage to explore existing ‘zaps’ (these will only appear if you’re logged in).
 Choose “Instagram” from the main menu:

 Next, scroll down to the “Popular Zaps for Instagram” section.
 We’re looking for the “Add new tagged media on Instagram to WordPress” integration:

 Click on Use this zap and then go through the configuration wizard to set up which hashtag should be used, and on which page images should appear.

 As you can see, learning how to integrate WordPress with Instagram will enable you to handle your social media presence in a more effective manner.
 Gone are the days when you needed to upload each picture from your Instagram feed to your WordPress installation and insert them into your pages.
 If you value efficiency, implementing any one of these methods should be a no-brainer.

-Let’s quickly recap the five ways you can now integrate WordPress with Instagram:
+Let’s quickly recap the four ways you can now integrate WordPress with Instagram:

 - Insert your Instagram feed on a post.